Jogy32167/dotnet-basic-recruting-app/README.md

     2. As a result all the data that api returns should come from the database.

-2. Adding validation to the LocationController and TeamsController endpoints and based on that return proper HTTP Codes.
+2. Adding validation to the LocationController and based on that return proper HTTP Codes.
     1. Location
          1. Name is required and it's maximum length should be 255.
          2. City is required and it's maximum length should be 55.
          3. There can't be more than one location with the same name.
-    2. Team
-         1. Name is required and it's maximum length should be 255.
-         2. CoachName is optional and it's maximum length should be 55.
-         3. There can't be more than one team with the same name.
 ### Part 2
 1. As mentioned above, controllers and repositories aren't properly designed and don't follow general coding patterns such as SOLID, DRY, YAGNI.
 This part is all about you proposing how the code can be refactored in order to make it testable and more correct.
 2. Writing unit tests for that would be additional benefit.